isozyesil/LawnStarterIbrahimSefaOzyesil/LawnStarterIbrahimSefaOzyesil/ReadMe/README.txt

 This folder contains **RunMe.csx**, a C# script that makes it easy to get the LawnStarter Test Framework running.
 Instead of typing multiple commands, you can run this script to handle setup and execution.

+If you want to verify directlty run in powershell : dotnet test --configuration Release

 ---

 ## Requirements